William Lynn McKinney, Dean

 URI’s early childhood education program totals 111 credits plus nine credits of free electives; 120 credits are required for graduation.

-The Department of Kinesiology offers up-to-date research and teaching facilities, including laboratories for biochemistry, electron microscopy, bone density, health fitness, body composition, plethysmography, and human performance.
+The Department of Kinesiology offers up-to-date research and teaching facilities, including laboratories for biochemistry, electron microscopy, bone density, health fitness, body composition, plethysmoraphy, and human performance.

 Students seeking admission to this program must have completed 24 credits including BIO 101 and BIO 121.
-In addition, students entering the program must have a minimum GPA of 2.00.
+In addition, students entering the program must have a minimum GPA of 2.00 and must have received a grade of C (2.00) or better in BIO 121.

 Kinesiology Options.
 Students are strongly advised to seek guidance from their advisor in planning their course of study and choosing a focus area.